xia2/xia2/doc/sphinx/serial_crystallography.rst

 used in spotfinding and integration.
 A few other common options to set are the :samp:`max_lattices` parameter, which determines the number of lattice to search for on each image in indexing, and :samp:`d_min` which controls the resolution limit for spotfinding and integration.

 To see the full list of options and their descriptions, run :samp:`dev.xia2.ssx -ce2 -a1`.
+Change the number after :samp:`-ce` to a value from 0 to 3 to see different "expert levels" of program parameters.
+Note that a phil options file can be provided for each of the DIALS programs, to allow further customisation of the options for the individual programs.

 --------------
 Data Reduction